Zahid-Hasan-007/Encryption-Decryption-Tool/Python Encryption&Decryption tool/README.md

 - Tkinter
 - PyAesCrypt
 - pyttsx3
+Please note that this script uses AES encryption provided by PyAesCrypt.
+Make sure you have all dependencies installed before running the script.

 ## Contributing

 Contributions to this project are welcome!
 Feel free to fork this repository, make changes, and submit a pull request.

+**Created By**: Zahid Hasan